 Aged 47 years and 240 days, Nolan Clarke became the oldest player to make his ODI debut when he appeared against New Zealand in Vadodara during Netherlands' first World Cup game.
 Clarke, opening the batting, scored 14.

 The first Test at the SCG.
-Australia won by five wickets to take a 1-0 lead in the Ashes after offspinner Joey Palmer took 11 wickets (7 for 68 and 4 for 97) opening the bowling along with left-arm spinner Edwin Evans.
+Australia won by five wickets to take a 1-0 lead after offspinner Joey Palmer took 11 wickets (7 for 68 and 4 for 97) opening the bowling along with left-arm spinner Edwin Evans.
 England's George Ulyett was the top scorer with 67.
-His opening partner Dick Barlow was the only other batsman to get a half-century.
+His opening partner Dick Barlow was the only other batters to get a half-century.

-A polished right-hand batsman and sound wicketkeeper, Tony Blain, born today, suffered from being an almost permanent understudy, first to Ian Smith and then Adam Parore.
-He made his Test debut against England at The Oval in 1986 and scored a battling 37 but spilt a swirling skyer from Ian Botham.
+A polished right-hand batter and sound wicketkeeper, Tony Blain, born today, suffered from being an almost permanent understudy, first to Ian Smith and then Adam Parore.
+He made his Test debut against England at The Oval in 1986 and scored a battling 37 but spilled a swirling skier from Ian Botham.
 He next played twice against India in 1988-89, and had a final eight-match run in the side in 1992 with home and away matches against Australia and a tour to Pakistan.
 He also played 38 ODIs.
 After retiring, Blain did some coaching and commentary work.

-Ryan Hinds, who was born today, made his debut for Barbados as a 17-year-old during the Commonwealth Games in 1998, and captained the West Indian Under-19 side in the 2000 Under-19 World Cup.
+Ryan Hinds, who was born today, captained the West Indian side in the 2000 Under-19 World Cup.
 And while Desmond Haynes said his batting technique was the best in the Caribbean, Hinds made news with his left-arm spin, taking 15 wickets against the Leeward Islands in the 2001 Busta Cup, including 9 for 68 in the first innings.
 He scored a half-century on Test debut in 2002 but failed to be consistent after that.
 He waited three years for a recall - against Sri Lanka in 2008 - and nearly took a break from the game.
 In 2009 he played against Bangladesh after the senior players went on strike.